k-int/groovy-asset-pipeline/README.md

 groovy-asset-pipeline
 =========================

-GSP pre-processing of assets for the Grails asset pipeline plugin.
+Groovy Simple Template Engine pre-processing of assets for the Grails asset pipeline plugin.